48142jparr/Nightly/README.md

 # Night Mode Application
 # Credit to Dan Arguetta for much of the core coding.
-# I've made contributions in error handling enhancements and adding a AWS Cloud Server services
+# I've made contributions in error handling enhancements and adding a Google/AWS Cloud Server services
 # for hosting the html file.
 A simple PHP web application for managing night mode settings with a clean web interface.